 The Anamorphic menu selection is used to correct the anamorphic display.
-Setting the menu selection to ON changes the actual source aspect ratio to an aspect ratio that fills the screen (e.g. SD squeezed horizontally 16 x 9 to 4 x 3 DVD source).
-The anamorphic selection is not available in 4 x 3 source aspect ratio.
+Setting the menu selection to ON changes the actual source aspect ratio to an aspect ratio that fills the screen (for example, SD squeezed horizontally $16 \times 9$ to $4 \times 3$ DVD source).
+The anamorphic selection is not available in $4 \times 3$ source aspect ratio.